raydenlim/tp/docs/UserGuide.md

 ### 👀Viewing a comment: `viewcomment`
-Shows the comment tagged to a student’s assignment.
+Shows the comment tagged to a person’s assignment.

 Format: `viewcomment n/STUDENT_NAME a/ASSIGNMENT`

 Parameters:
-* STUDENT_NAME The name of the student.
+* STUDENT_NAME The name of the person.
 * ASSIGNMENT The name of the assignment.

 Examples: